 By now, I reckon most of the regulars here have discovered Quilldancer’s bicycle story.
-If you haven’t, go check it out.
-I’ll wait.
+If you haven’t, I’ll see if I can get her to re-post it.
 It’s an important part of this story.

 Besides, it’s a howl.
 There she is, our Quilly as Marlene Brando, the Wild One, Leader of the Pack at the ripe old age of nine, the coolest kid with the coolest bike, and prepared to prove it right to the edge of existence in the raspberry patch at the bottom of the cliff.
 Makes you wonder who’s really writing Quilly’s blog.
 I mean, this person survived childhood, like, how?

 Me?
 I would have been at the top of that cliff, watching.
 Maybe.
 More likely still, I would have been the kid yelling at the pack from the safety of his own backyard, “You’re going to get in trouble!!”
 Yeah, that’s a man card violation.
 As if I’m going to worry about that now.
 I’ve got so many man card violations on my record, I’m surprised I wasn’t sentenced long ago to wear a lace dress for the rest of my days.
 Most probably, the sentence was commuted to blogging, so I don’t scare the neighborhood dogs, to say nothing of the children.